 - Institutions must be Title IV eligible

-- Length – programs must be between 8 and 15 weeks
+- Length – programs must be at least 8 and less than 15 weeks

 - Number of hours – program must be between 150 – 599 clock hours